owncloud/ocis/services/policies/README.md

     query: data.proxy.granted
 ```

-The same can be achieved by setting the following evironment variable:
+The same can be achieved by setting the following environment variable:

 ```yaml
 PROXY_POLICIES_QUERY=data.proxy.granted